pksebben/Zcrape/Devlog.md

 15:20:46:
 Have yet to post.
 Thinking about ditching diesel and going back to rusqlite.

+## Friday, November 27, 2020

+Up next:
+- finish error handling on http methods
+- get rusqlite up and running and pipe the links out to a db
 # TODO

 	for things that don't necessarily fit into a structural todo